-The Nielsen Consumer Buying Power database incorporates geography-based estimates of potential annual consumer expenditures for more than 365 household expenditure items.
+The Nielsen Consumer Buying Power database incorporates geography-based estimates of potential annual consumer expenditures.
 Nielsen Consumer Buying Power data allows clients to identify the potential demand of consumers for products and services by geographic area, regardless of where the consumers make their purchase.

 Available as a licensable data option in Nielsen software applications, the Nielsen Consumer Buying Power database is an invaluable tool for precision marketing.
 Examples of applications for this type of consumer expenditure data include: